trimble-oss/devguide/content/innersource/contribution-agreements.md

 Numerous examples of `README.md` files can be found on GitHub.

-The `README.md` should also include details of the location and how to access the discussion forum as well as the relevant JIRA project details.
+The `README.md` should also include details of the location and how to access the discussion forum as well as the relevant Jira project details.

 **`GETTINGSTARTED.md`** - This could be optionally included to provide additional information which might not be needed in the general `README.md` for example a more detailed checklist of information which a contributor needs to know in order to provide a useful contribution - technical details of how the project is structured, how to run tests etc.